rntmancuso/black-box-profiler/README.md

 6- For the page migration  mode, first we should make sure that the modfied kernel and system.dtb are in place, and Jailhouse hypervisor has been deployed.
 In the last example, we want to migrate the first 10 pages of the profile using -g.

-In any cases above and generally in any situation if you use -p, you can test the profiler without (interacting with) the kernel module.
-In this case although the profile is not meaningful and does not give correct/meaningful information, it can verify whether the profiler works.
+In any cases above if you use -p, you can test the profiler without (interacting with) the kernel module.
+In this case although the profile is not meaningful and does not give correct information, it can verify whether the profiler works.

 ### Jailhouse Compilation and Deployment